 Jacqui is the visionary behind FlexSchool, learning communities for gifted and 2e students.
 She loves all of the creative, quirky, asynchronous minds and finds figuring out how to reach each child very satisfying.
 Jacqui has deep experience in education, teaching, counseling, and writing.
 She is the co-founder of the widely respected Ivy Ed college preparation and counseling firm.
 Jacqui developed her own verbal test prep curriculum and also wrote a test prep book for McGraw-Hill.
 She is an acknowledged expert in education: training school district guidance counselors, speaking at college parent nights throughout New Jersey and presenting at professional conferences.
 Prior to founding Ivy Ed, she taught creative writing to gifted students at Milton Academy, completed an operations management training program on Wall Street, and started a boutique marketing company.
 Jacqui earned a B.A. from Yale and has children who are twice-exceptional.

 Susan comes to FlexSchool from private IT consulting where her 30 year career included systems analysis, programming, project management and running customer service at a software start-up, heading marketing for a health care consultancy and finally going out on her own.
-The common thread in her career has been bridging the gap between creative types and deadlines and she looks forward to bringing that skill set to a new and more rewarding domain as Directory of Technology.
+The common thread in her career has been bridging the gap between creative types and deadlines.
+She brings that skill set to FlexSchool as Director of Technology.
 Susan has a degree in French Language from Oberlin College and is the parent of a 2e daughter.